kraashen/kraashen.github.io/content/posts/2018-01-22-reverse-engineering-basics-with-radare-fundamentals-and-basics.md

 ### Registers

 There are many register types, especially when it comes to [hardware registers](https://en.wikipedia.org/wiki/Hardware_register).
-In assembly language and reverse engineering, we'll be talking mostly about processor registeries.
+In assembly language and reverse engineering, we'll be talking mostly about processor registers.
 These are the real deal in this case.

 The operations described earlier process data.
 This data is stored in memory.
 It can be volatile memory (RAM) or non-volatile memory (disk).
+Most of the time, CPU instructions handle data in RAM or in the registers.
+In some special cases it can also be done on disk using real-mode BIOS interrupts.
 The data is faster to handle in the processor itself instead of doing operations in the memory.
 Processors have a set of registers that act as a temporary and quickly available location for data to be processed.

-Registeries vary between different architectures as well.
-Here, focus will be on [x86 architecture](https://en.wikibooks.org/wiki/X86_Assembly/X86_Architecture) to take a brief look on some basics.
+registers vary between different architectures as well.
+Here, focus will be on Intel [x86 architecture](https://en.wikibooks.org/wiki/X86_Assembly/X86_Architecture) to take a brief look on some basics.
 Registers are categorized according to the instructions that operate on them.

 #### General-purpose registers

-As the name implies, general-purpose registers (GPR) can hold data or a memory location in a form of an address.
+As the name implies, general-purpose registers (GPR) can hold data or a memory location in a form of address.
 They can be used quite freely by the programmer with opcodes without too much limitations.
-GPRs have conventions based on their naming, but modern CPUs can use them quite freely for storing data, and different environments have different conventions.
+GPRs have conventions based on their naming, but modern CPUs can use them flexibly for storing data, and different environments have different conventions.
 Even compilers exploit this freedom of conventions on different platforms.

 x86 architecture GPRs are: